theodore-norvell/cogent/StateCharts/StateCharts.md

 Statecharts were introduced by David Harel in the 1980s [1].
 Because they are visual and fairly simple to understand, he found that they were a good medium for expressing behavioural ideas to people who are not familiar with other ways of expressing algorithms, such as code, pseudocode, or flowcharts.
 (More on flowcharts later.)
 In Harel's case he developed them while consulting for the Israeli air force and he found them to be a good medium for presenting algorithmic ideas to pilots.

 In the 1990s, statecharts were adopted as one of the diagram types in UML.
 As a result there is a standard syntax and a fairly well defined semantics, suitable for software.
 My understanding of the finer points of the semantics comes largely from von der Beeck's article on the semantics of UML statecharts, which is  based on the UML specification.

-The point of this article is to try to explain statecharts and look at how to implement them for real-time embedded systems.
-The strategy that I'll take is to introduce the features of statecharts a few at a time and look at how to modify our implementation strategy to accommodate the newly introduced ideas.

-**Reading this document:**  If you aren't familiar with statecharts, I'd suggest reading this document twice.
-The first time, skip the sections with "implementation" in their names; that will give an introduction to statecharts.
-Then read the document again, this time reading the implementation.

 ## Simple state machines